binaryphile/concorde/README.md

 Bash can pass string variables to functions, but is not able to pass arrays (or hashes) as individual parameters to a function.

-If expanding an array into the positional arguments of a function call isn't acceptable, then typical bash practice is to refer to the array directly in an outer scope (e.g. a global variable) or to use named references (`declare -n` or `${!reference}`).
+If an array needs to be treated as a singular parameter to a function, typical bash practice is to use the shortcut of not passing it at all and instead just referring to the global variable directly by name.

+Another approach is to use named references (`declare -n` or `${!reference}`) instead of using a normal local variable.

 For many reasons, each of these approaches is problematic.

-The workaround employed by concorde is to simply convert arrays and hashes to strings (serialize them) when crossing function boundaries, either as arguments or return values.
+The workaround employed by concorde is to simply convert arrays and hashes to strings (serialize them) when crossing function boundaries, whether as arguments or return values.
 Bash is good at passing strings.
 It's ok at returning them too, or at least better at it than at returning arrays.

 Any concorde function which expects an array or hash argument will expect a string representation of the array.

-Although bash doesn't formally have a string literal representation for an array, it does define such a format in its array assignment statements (you can see an example by running `declare -p
+Although bash doesn't have a general-purpose string literal representation for an array, it does define such a format in its array assignment statements.
+You can see an example by running `declare -p
-<variable_name>`).
+<variable_name>`.

 I borrow the same format, with minor changes, for the array literals expected by concorde's functions.